Last Day At Work: The pre-school teacher who’s a child at heart

 Indeed, despite it being the tail end of a long day at work, Ms Choy’s energy levels never flagged even as she was ushered, smiling bashfully, into the gaily decorated room filled with balloons in all colours of the rainbow.
 As she embraced Ms Choo, applause rang out, cameras flashed and young children ran towards her, clutching gift-wrapped presents and calling for their Teacher Doris.

 She greeted each one by name, bending down to accept the presents and gamely posing for photos, giving each of them a warm hug.
-From her excitement and enthusiasm at seeing some of her former students again, it was clear that the children hold a special place in her heart.
+From her excitement at seeing some of her former charges again, it was clear that the children hold a special place in her heart.

 “She always remembers the children, even though she taught our first child more than eight years ago,” said Mr Lee Jui Boon, a father of four whose children all experienced Ms Choy’s care.